airdest/3DGameModTools/README.md

 If You have any question or advice,

-You can open an issue on github or give a feedback on discord, Thank you !
+You can open an issue on github, Thank you !

 # DISCLAIMER